Torus conformal blocks and Casimir equations in the necklace channel: Introduction

 The paper is organized as follows.
 In the beginning of Section \bref{sec:def} we fix our notation and conventions related to the torus CFT$_2$.
 In Section \bref{sec:correlation} we review multipoint torus correlation functions.
 In Section \bref{sec:block_diag} we consider the general structure of the conformal block decomposition and introduce a classification of torus diagrams by a number of external legs of the necklace sub-diagram.
 Recognizing the necklace sub-diagram as the basic constituent, any multipoint torus block can be built by acting with a number of OPE operators on the torus block in the necklace channel with less points.
 Section \bref{sec:ceq} considers the global torus blocks.
 In Section \bref{sec:global} we formulate the global $n$-point torus blocks and further in Section \bref{sec:arbitrary} we describe in more detail how to obtain torus blocks in general channels by acting with $sl(2, \mathbb{R})$ OPE operators on the necklace global block.
 In Section \bref{sec:casimir} we present the system of the Casimir equations for $n$-point global torus blocks in the necklace channel and discuss their general properties.
 In particular, by change of coordinates, the torus Casimir equations are conveniently expressed in terms of the counting operators.
 In Section \bref{sec:PLimit} we obtain the Casimir equations in the plane limit $q \rightarrow 0$.
+In Section \bref{sec:any} we describe the general scheme of building Casimir equations for global torus blocks in arbitrary channels.
 Section \bref{sec:conclusion} summarizes our results and discusses future perspectives.
 In Appendix \bref{app:2pt_der} we explicitly derive the 2-point Casimir equations and consider the plane limit as well as the reduction to the 1-point case.
+In Appendix \bref{app:block} we list explicit expressions for some lower-point global torus blocks.